 Tel: 0114 2310044

 Extra provision is also put in place to support those children in the Academy who have English as an additional language (EAL).
-Children are supported within the EAL class as well as in their main classes.
+Children are supported in EAL groups as well as in their classes.

 Useful DSEN links for parents: